Using NHLBI BioData Catalyst® for Workshops and Courses

 Likewise, students need access to the course materials (including the files and code) as well as a compute resource with sufficient computational power.
 Students may require technical help from course instructors as they work through the exercises.

-BioData Catalyst provides a solution for the challenges described above, offering course instructors and students the necessary technical infrastructure for teaching and learning.
+NHLBI BioData Catalyst® powered by Seven Bridges (BDC-SB) provides a solution for the challenges described above, offering course instructors and students the necessary technical infrastructure for teaching and learning.
 This lets the instructors and students focus on the science instead of the technical infrastructure.

 BioData Catalyst Success Stories